guildai/guild.ai/pages/docs/reference/guild-file.md

 `sources`
 : List of resource sources (list of [resource sources](#resource-sources))

-`post-process`
-: Shell command that is executed after all sources have been resolved (string)

 `private`
 : Flag indicating whether or not the resource is private (boolean)
   <p>